benjamin-dupuis/DataScienceNanodegree/Capstone Project/README.md

 The hyper-parameters that I chose to optimize are the following:

     "n_estimators" :        The number of trees in the Random Forest.
+Values used: [50, 60, 70, 100, 200]

     "min_samples_split":    The minimum number of samples required to split an internal node.
+Values used: [3, 9, 15]

     "min_samples_leaf":     The minimum number of samples required to be at a leaf node.
+Values used: [1, 3, 5, 7]

     "max_depth":            The maximum depth of the tree.
+Values used: [1, 2, 3, 5, 7, 9, 15, 20]

 Also, it's important that this algorithm has a random part to it, as mentionned above.
 Therefore, we chose a fixed rando state for our training, so that the model would give the same results each time.